harshhere905/CryptoArena/README.md

 ## Live Demo

-You can check out the live version of FitForge [here](https://crypto-arena-grand.netlify.app/).
+You can check out the live version of CryptoArena [here](https://crypto-arena-grand.netlify.app/).

 ## Technologies Used